dfelinto/blender-manual/manual/video_editing/sequencer/editing.rst

    :Menu:      :menuselection:`Strip --> Transform --> Insert Gaps`
    :Hotkey:    :kbd:`Backspace`

-Remove blank frames between the current frame and the first strip to the right, independent of selection or locked state of strips.
+Remove blank frames between the current frame and the first strip to the left, independent of selection or locked state of strips.

+All Gaps
+   Remove gaps to the right of the strip along with the left.

 .. _bpy.ops.sequencer.gap_insert: